A journalist's guide

 Here are some useful statistics to give you an overview of bowel cancer in the UK:

-- Bowel cancer is the second biggest cancer killer in the UK claiming more than 16,000 lives a year, that's over 44 people every day.
+- Bowel cancer is the UK's second biggest cancer killer, claiming more than 16,500 lives a year, that's 45 people every day

 - Every 15 minutes in the UK someone is diagnosed with bowel cancer.
-That’s over 42,000 people every year.
-Every 30 minutes someone dies from the disease in the UK.
+That's nearly 43,000 people every year.
+Every 30 minutes someone dies from the disease in the UK

 Who are we?